chris-prener/data-skills-06/notebook/data-skills-06-complete.md

 ## Dependencies

-This notebook requires two packages from the `tidyverse` as well as two additional packages:
+This notebook requires three packages from the `tidyverse` as well as two additional packages:

 ``` r
 # tidyverse packages